HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         - 'bseq-bin':           `Use binary form to serialize binary sequence.`
         - 'bseq-bin-dots':      `Use binary form to serialize binary sequence and use dots to seperate the binary digits per four digits. e.g., b1100.1010.`
         - 'bseq-base64':        `Use Base64 to serialize binary sequence.`
+        - 'bigint-hex':         `Use hexadecimal form to serialize bigint.`
         - 'no-trailing-zero':   `Drop trailing zero for float values.`
         - 'no-slash-escape':    `Do not escape the forward slashes ('/').`
         - 'default':            `Equivalent to 'real-json runtime-string plain bseq-hex-string no-slash-escape'`